jsstokes/GridGain-8.9-DCR-Demo/README.md

 2. Unzip the downloaded file and move to your desired location
     * I typically keep these on my Desktop
 3. Download and Install [Control Center](https://www.gridgain.com/media/control-center/gridgain-control-center-on-premise-2024.4.zip)
+4. Alter the dc1/hub-node.xml file - update the value of the receiverAddresses line to reflect your local IP address<br/>
+replace xxx.xxx.xxx.xxx below with your actual local ipaddress

+Note: Simply using localhost or 127.0.0.1 do __NOT__ work

+`<property name="receiverAddresses" value="xxx.xxx.xxx.xxx:50000"/>`

 ## Starting the instances